easycalculator-org/easycalculator/index.markdown

 <h1 class ="pt-4">Free Online Calculators & Conversion Tools</h1>
 <p>Welcome to <strong>EasyCalculator.org</strong>, your one-stop platform for <strong>free online calculators</strong>, <strong>conversion tools</strong>, and smart utilities.
 Whether you're calculating a loan EMI, converting currencies, or solving math problems, our tools are accurate, fast, and easy to use&mdash;no downloads or sign-ups required.</p>

- <h2>Why Use EasyCalculator.org?</h2><p><strong>Free and Easy to Use:</strong> No sign-ups, no downloads—simply select your calculator and get started!<br><strong>Accurate Results Every Time:</strong>Our calculators are designed with precision algorithms to ensure top-notch accuracy.<br><strong>Wide Range of Categories:</strong> From math to health, and finance to everyday utilities.</p><p>Each calculator was designed and tested on its own with careful attention.
+ <h2>Why Use EasyCalculator.org?</h2><p><strong>Free and Easy to Use:</strong> No sign-ups, no downloads—simply select your calculator and get started!<br><strong>Accurate Results Every Time:</strong>Our calculators are designed with precision algorithms to ensure top-notch accuracy.<br><strong>Wide Range of Categories:</strong> From math to health, and finance to everyday utilities.<br> <strong>Continuously Updated & Community Supported</strong> Every calculator is developed with care and rigorously tested.
+Found a bug or error?
+We welcome your feedback!</p>
+ <p>Each calculator was designed and tested on its own with careful attention.
 If you see any tiny errors, please tell us.
 We really appreciate your input.</p>

 <h2><strong>Explore Our Calculator Categories</strong></h2>